Production Incentives Overview

 Some city municipalities offer local production incentives that supplement the Texas Moving Image Industry Incentive Program.
 These programs may have different requirements from the state so we encourage you to contact the local city offices for more information.

-One of Texas’ strongest assets is its depth of crew for film and television projects.
-Very few other states can match it: on most features and TV series shot in Texas, nearly 70% of the jobs are filled locally.
+One of Texas’ strongest assets is its depth of crew for film and television projects: thousands of experienced crew and vendors list in the Texas Production Directory as available for hire.
 That saves on housing, transportation and per diem, and these are not trainees, but experienced professionals who get it right the first time.